Applied Exoskeleton Technology: A Comprehensive Review of Physical and Cognitive Human-Robot Interaction: Discussion

-Human assistive technologies need multiple areas of science to work together to effectively and efficiently perform their mission considering the human body physiology.
-One of the fundamental fields in this area is the study and understanding the human motion's kinetic and kinematic.
+Human assistive technologies, i.e. exoskeletons, need multiple areas of science to work together to effectively and efficiently perform their mission, considering the human body biomechanics \cite{Pons2008}.
+These devices face many challenges to become applicable in different situations and be adapted in various sectors.
+These challenges range from the mechanical design and energy source to an adequately high-level cognition and control system.

+One of the fundamental fields in this area is the study and understanding the human motion kinetics and kinematics.
 Human limbs are complex systems, and their modelling differs for different joints and individuals.
-This is essential as these devices need to be anthropomorphic and adapt to the limbs characteristics and motion.
+This is essential as these devices must be anthropomorphic and adapt to the limb's characteristics and motion.
+Another limitation is how these devices interact with the human body, which can be categorised into physical and cognitive interaction.
+Physical limitations include the imposed weight or pressure, motion restrictions, and added impedance.
+The cognitive limitations are mainly prominent in predicting the user's intention, extracting commands, and controlling the robot in real-time.

+The following sub-section suggests some guidelines for exoskeleton selection based on the criteria that have been discussed in this paper, followed by future directions and possible mitigation for the current limitations facing this technology.